bryanstgarcia/Thoughtful-interview/README.md

-# Python App
+# Package Sorting System

-A simple Python application built with Python 3.10.
+A robust Python 3.10 application that sorts packages into appropriate stacks based on dimensions and mass.
+Features comprehensive testing, error handling, and modern Python practices.

 ## Requirements